HPC Admin Manual

 0 cl-fe:~ $

-By specifying %gcc@12.2.0 for the hpl installation, Spack automatically knows that the gcc based OpenMPI we built previously should be used.
+By specifying %gcc@13.2.0 together with the dependency ^openmpi@5 for the hpl installation, Spack automatically knows that the gcc based OpenMPI we built previously should be used.
 After successful installation, you can proceed as described in the First Steps Guide and start a Linpack run on the cluster.

 If you need to squeeze the maximum performance out of your hardware, a Linpack version based on the Intel MKL will be the best choice in most circumstances.
 To build it, install the MKL and use the Intel based MPI you just installed above: